 - DOC Number

 The Department of Corrections (DOC) assigns a six-digit identification number to each inmate.
-DOC number is the primary means to identify individuals currently and formally under the jurisdiction of the Department.
+DOC number is the primary means to identify individuals currently and formerly under the jurisdiction of the department.

 If you don't know an inmate's DOC number, you may use the Inmate Search tool to discover it with a combination of the inmate's first name, last name, and/or facility where they are currently incarcerated.